manestay/NPR-Corpus-Project/README.md

 id_add.parse_file('import2016.txt')
 id_add.write_ids
 ```
 After running the last command, you'll see the stories being added in the console.
+If you refresh your localhost:3000, you will see that the articles have been added.

+MORE TO COME...
 ##Links
 http://www.linguistics.ucla.edu/people/harris/lab/lab.html